 So what do you do when you the tool you need doesn't exist?
 You make it yourself.
-Klima is my version of a more naturalastic DIN: slightly wider, with a similar geometric foundation but a plainspoken feel.
-In three weights with obliques, free for non-commercial use.
+Klima is my version of a more relaxed DIN: slightly wider, with a similar geometric foundation but more plainspoken.
+In three weights with obliques, free for non-commercial, non-climate denial use.

 Get it at KLIMA.IO →

 Designing and building a site for 350 is tricky.
 It has to be attractive but not "slick", grassroots but not grungy, clean but not corporate, friendly but serious, hopeful but realistic (also: responsive, lightweight, performant, flexible, easy to manage, and translatable.

 eARTh (Earth Art) was the world's first satellite-based art project, organized by Heidi Quante.
 I worked with artists in several of the locations, most notably on the Langjökull Glacier in Iceland and in Brighton, England.

 In Iceland, I drew the shapes and created a gridded plan so that the organizers could reproduce the image quickly and accurately at scale (you can see the diagram I made at 0:55 in this piece by Icelandic news program Kastljós).
 In Brighton the challenge was similar, but with a twist — instead of designing an image from scratch, I was adapting the Stanley Donwood cover art from the 2006 Thom Yorke (a partner in the project) album "The Eraser."
 The image comes from the story of King Canute, in which he futilely attempts to hold back the tide (a metaphor for climate inaction if there ever was one).